SNAP Benefits in Alaska: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.
+Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at stores like Target, Walmart, and others.
+To get started, link your EBT card to the app, then scan your receipt after a purchase to receive cashback on SNAP-eligible items.

 Download Benny to take control of your spending and get more out of your EBT benefits.